dbrugne/donut/README.md

 - [x] Repair smileys (< and > and '3:)') => http://os.alfajango.com/css-emoticons/
 - [ ] Template room and user tiles
  - [x] Template room tile
- - [ ] Template user tile
+ - [x] Template user tile
+ - [x] Make join and discuss button work
  - [ ] Make room list dynamic
- - [ ] Make join and discuss button work
  - [ ] Use tile template in user:search and room:search
+ - [ ] Add "user is in room" list on user tile
+- [ ] Upgrade socket.io
 - [ ] Replace "no topic" by "Choose a topic" and add a pen icon (all clickable)
 - [ ] Use user color in "home", "onetoone" panel and tab and room user list
 - [ ] Permanent room
 - [ ] Room profile